alexalpz/learning-node/README.md

 * Understanding what node is, it's benefits and asynchronouse tasks and callbacks
 * Written my own module, managed third-party packages with npm and create package.json files
-* Have read, accessed and written to files
+* Have read, accessed and written to files using node
 * Explored frameworks using Express and Socket.io
 * Built a demo app that uses GET and POST messaging service.
 Had connected it to Socket.io.
 Have also sent and read data to the **Postman** software.
 * Learned about different databases.
 Had set up **MongoDB** through MongoDB Atlas and saved data using the Mongoose package.